STARK-404/FB-HACK/README.md

 # WARNING

 ***This tool is only for educational purpose.
-If you use this tool for other purposes except education we will not be responsible in such cases.
-AND When You Buy This Tool No Money Refund Available!!!***
+If you use this tool for other purposes except education we will not be responsible in such cases.**

 ### Support Me